will-wenbo-work/WenboGo/README.md

 # What's cool about this project
-1, golang with YAML payload
+1, golang service with YAML payload

 2, data deduplicate